chenshuo/muduo/.github/issue_template.md

 When file an issue muduo, please provide a [SSCCE](http://sscce.org):
 Short, Self Contained, Correct (Compilable), Example.

+If you can't compile muduo, make sure you install `cmake` and `boost` from the official package repository, e.g. `apt` or `yum`, before opening a bug.
+Don't open a bug if you installed boost from a third-party source or downloaded it by yourself, and couldn't compile muduo, thank you.

 Also specify the exact environment where the issue occurs:

 ## Linux distro and version? x86 or ARM?
 32-bit or 64-bit?